JuankBregar/JuankBregar/README.md

 # Hello there!
 ## May the force be with you.
-I'm Juan, a software engineer based in Costa Rica currently working for a company i cannot name cause... i signed some papers, crazy don't you think?
+I'm Juan, a software engineer based in Costa Rica currently working for a company i cannot name cause... i signed some papers, you know how it goes.
 I'm all about state-of-the-art technologies and software development tools, specially Node JS based frameworks.
 PC gamer and huge Star Wars fan.

 ## How i work
 My work is oriented to fullfith project & quality goals (both personal and company's), mindful of deadlines and clients expectation, capable to perform under pressure.

-I love writing code that is:
+I love writing a code that is, and i list:
 * Readable
 * Maintainable
 * High performance